Healthy Homes Assessment Hawkes Bay

 Home Assessments Hawkes Bay for Rental Properties

-The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy solutions ruling can be significant for property owners and landlords.
-For professional assistance, get in touch today to schedule your rental properties home assessment.
+The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can be significant for property managers and landlords.
+For professional advice get in touch now and schedule your rental properties home assessment.

 home assessments for rental properties